What are the risks of going solar in Colorado

 Home batteries are eligible for the federal tax credit for renewable energy

 Even if you already collected the federal tax credit for your solar system, you may be eligible to collect it again if you add batteries to your solar system.
-Currently, the credit is for 30% of the installed price of your batteries.
-But if you want that full 30% you need to act fast.
-The federal tax credit for renewable energy begins to reduce at the end of this year.
-If you wait until 2020, the credit will be reduced to 26%.
+Currently, the credit is for 26% of the installed price of your batteries.
+But if you want that full 26% you need to act fast.
+The federal tax credit for renewable energy is phasing out.
+If you wait until 2021, the credit will be reduced to 22%.
+In 2022, it will be phased out entirely.

 Freedom Forever can help you avoid the risks of going solar in Colorado